 \subsection{Data Generation}

 We generate two synthetic datasets designed to cover all negation types described in the taxonomy.
-We construct the datasets as follows: (1)~we prompt the LLM to generate 100 \textit{topics} of general knowledge to ensure familiarity and avoid long-tail knowledge \cite{askari2025selfseedingmultiintentselfinstructingllms}; (2)~for each topic, we ask the LLM to return one \textit{Wikipedia page} that we check using the Wikipedia API, ensuring the generations are grounded in documented and factual information; (3)~conditioned on a Wikipedia page, the LLM generates pairs \((q_1, doc_1)\) and \((q_2, doc_2)\) following the template of CondaQA \cite{ravichander2022condaqa} and NevIR \cite{weller2024nevirnegationneuralinformation}.
+We construct the datasets as follows: (1)~we prompt an LLM to generate 100 \textit{topics} of general knowledge to ensure familiarity \cite{askari2025selfseedingmultiintentselfinstructingllms} and avoid long-tail knowledge; (2)~for each topic, we ask the LLM to return one \textit{Wikipedia page} that we check using the Wikipedia API, ensuring the generations are grounded in documented and factual information; (3)~conditioned on a Wikipedia page, the LLM generates pairs \((q_1, doc_1)\) and \((q_2, doc_2)\) following the template of CondaQA \cite{ravichander2022condaqa} and NevIR \cite{weller2024nevirnegationneuralinformation}.
 (3.1)~Given detailed prompts constructed for the individual negation type, we ask the LLM to retrieve a paragraph that contains one specific negation as defined in the taxonomy.
 If the document does not contain explicit markers for the specified negation, the model will retrieve the closest match and rephrase it by injecting specific markers, i.e., keywords such as \textit{impossible} instead of \textit{not possible}.
+This phenomenon was observed with affixal negations, which our approach translated as a sentential one, as they are guaranteed to be semantically equivalent.
+The other types of negation that were not always present in the documents were the quantifiers, which can be translated from one to the other with logic transformations.
 (3.2)~Given the extracted paragraph, the LLM generates a query.
 This is the process of generating one pair \((q_1, doc_1)\).
 (3.3)~For generating the second pair, we employ two strategies to produce different degrees of lexical overlap between the negated datasets.
 (1) \textbf{Free Generation}: generate a positive query \(q_2\) by removing the negation from \(q_1\); generate a positive document \(doc_2\) by answering \(q_2\).
 (2) \textbf{Controlled Generation}: generate a positive query \(q_2\) by removing the negation from \(q_1\); generate a positive document \(doc_2\) by removing the negation from \(doc_1\).
 The two synthetically generated datasets have \(1505\) and \(1479\) instances, respectively, where a single instance has pairs \((q_1, doc_1)\) and \((q_2, doc_2)\).
 Appendix \ref{appendix:prompts_for_generation} provides the prompts used for generation, and an additional verification step for guaranteeing the relevance of documents; Table \ref{tab:model_statistics} and Figure \ref{fig:class_distr} summarize the dataset statistics and distribution of generated labels.